 Grizzly bears reach sexual maturity at four to seven years of age.
 Females may mate with several males during the breeding season in May and June.
 Implantation of the fertilized egg is delayed until October or November when the female enters a den.
 From January to March two to three cubs are born weighing less than a pound (448 g).
-They stay with their mother for two to three years before going out on their own.
+Cubs stay with their mother for two to three years before going out on their own.
 Cubs have a high mortality rate due to predators.
-Grizzlies can live up to 25 years in the wild and up to 47 years in captivity.
+Grizzlies can live up to 25 years in the wild and up to 30 years in human care.

 - Denver Zoo has one resident grizzly bear Tundra approximate date of birth January 2002.